openstack/taskflow/doc/source/inputs_and_outputs.rst

 Of course not every task argument needs to be provided to some other task of a flow, and not every task result should be consumed by every task.

-If some value is required by one or more tasks of a flow, but is not provided by any task, it is considered to be flow input, and **must** be put into the storage before the flow is run.
+If some value is required by one or more tasks of a flow, but it is not provided by any task, it is considered to be flow input, and **must** be put into the storage before the flow is run.
 A set of names required by a flow can be retrieved via that flow's ``requires`` property.
 These names can be used to determine what names may be applicable for placing in storage ahead of time and which names are not applicable.

-All values provided by tasks of the flow are considered to be flow outputs; the set of names of such values is available via ``provides`` property of the flow.
+All values provided by tasks of the flow are considered to be flow outputs; the set of names of such values is available via the ``provides`` property of the flow.

 .. testsetup::